HumairAK/game-center/README.md

 By: Humair Khan and Nargiza Nosirova

 #Usage
-Use Python 3.4 and terminal for optimal results \n Type the following in termianl to run the python file:\n
+Use Python 3.4 and terminal for optimal results

+Type the following in termianl to run the python file:

 <code>$python game_view.py</code>